rahimbaig28/Student_Performance_Indicator/README.md

 - [Project Structure]

 ## Project Overview
-In this project, I applied various data preprocessing steps and trained a machine learning model to predict target outcomes.
-The dataset used is [Dataset Name] (or provide a brief description if it's a generic dataset), and the main objective is to demonstrate the end-to-end ML workflow.
+In this project, I applied various data preprocessing steps and trained a machine learning model to predict target outcomes. the main objective is to demonstrate the end-to-end ML workflow.

 # what this Project is going to be about